 Frequent Litter Box Trips

 One of the most telling early indicators is a sudden change in bathroom habits.
 Cats with developing UTIs make more frequent trips to the litter box but typically produce only small amounts of urine each time.
+Changes in the amount, color, or odor of your cat’s urine can also provide important clues about their urinary health.

 Careful observation of your cat’s litter box activity provides crucial diagnostic information for veterinarians.
 Normal cats urinate two to four times daily, so five or more trips signals potential problems worth investigating.